Cippo95/nvidia-fan-control/README.md

 ### Fan hysteresis logic

 It was a nice to have feature so I have implemented a simple fan hysteresis logic, it is controlled by `temperature_hysteresis` variable.
-When a new fan speed gets setted, the temperature for which the fan speed decreases is calculated as `step-down-temperature`.
+When a new fan speed gets setted, the temperature for which the fan speed decreases is calculated as `step_down_temperature`.

 ### Reason of the binary files